valheimr/GreyPine/README.md

 # GreyPine
-Bank application (demo only)
+Bank application (for demonstration only).
-Hi all!